 “Envy is a highly beneficial emotion insofar as it goads us towards things we are capable of getting.
 It becomes noxious and destructive when we become unaware we are feeling it.”

 By calling envy a “sin,” people guilt themselves into repressing and denying their jealous feeling, leading to a trance of unworthiness and pain.

 “We are in danger of missing out on something valuable when we simply label envy a sin.
 Like many of our drives, it has positive and negative components, which need to be balanced and managed rather than simply cut out like a cancer.
 We might respect envy as the first step towards generating something we can be proud of – something that will make others envious…”

-“Though we tend to love our homes and think of them as anchors of identity, there are also disturbing ways in which they can fix us unhelpfully to a version of ourselves we no longer wish to side with.
+As Botton explains, even though we love home and being rooted, “there are also disturbing ways in which they can fix us unhelpfully to a version of ourselves we no longer wish to side with.
 The familiar curtains and pictures subtly insist that we should not change because they do not; our well-known rooms can anaesthetise us from a more urgent, necessary relationship with particular questions.”